-To provide knowledge and the principles for both the theoretical content and practical assessment in order to carry out cervical cytology screening competently.
+To provide knowledge on the theoretical content and practical assessment of cervical cytology screening.

 - Outline basic anatomy and physiology to recognise the features of a healthy cervix.

-- Outline importance of working in accordance with local policy and guidelines such as Protection of Vulnerable Individuals in the assessment of any client’s capacity to provide valid consent.
+- Discuss the importance of working in accordance with local policy and guidelines.
+This includes the Protection of Vulnerable Individuals policy, which assesses the patient’s capacity to consent.

-- Identify how to take correct cervical samples and how to prepare and dispatch safely.
+- Outline how to take correct cervical samples, as well as how to prepare and dispatch the sample safely.

 - Discuss common vaginal, vulval and cervical conditions and how to identify situations where specialist evaluation and advice may be required.

-- Identify how to interpret and convey clear and accurate results, and the importance of this.
+- Identify the correct manner of how to interpret and convey accurate results, and why this is important.

 - Discuss treatment options for women with abnormal cervical sample results.